ArthurData/quarto-i18n/README.md

 # I18n Extension For Quarto

-i18n extension for Quarto helps to manage multiple languages in your documents.
+i18n extension for Quarto helps to **manage multiple languages** in your documents.
+You can use it with a default language or with a language selector.

 ## Installing